awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetSDKMidLevel.md

 forumBatchWrite.AddDocumentToPut(forum1);

 // 2a.
-Specify item to add in the Thread table.
+Specify an item to add to the Thread table.
 Table thread = Table.LoadTable(client, "Thread");
 var threadBatchWrite = thread.CreateBatchWrite();